drewdawg8/HackUMBC/README.md

 # Audio Booker

-## Libraries used:
+## Tools used:
-* PyTeesseract to parse images
+* PyTesseract library to parse images
-* Flask to add the functionality to a webpage
+* Flask library to add the functionality to a webpage
+* AWS to host
+* HTML and CSS for styling